 We hope you like the products we recommend.
 Just so you are aware, Freshome may collect a share of sales from the links on this page.

 Moving into your very first apartment is big.
 So is the to-do list, especially if you’re decorating from scratch — and on a budget.
-Decorating a new apartment requires a little pre-planning.
+Before doing anything, make sure you change your address with the USPS.
+Once you’ve done that, you’re ready to think about decorating your new apartment.
 These apartment decorating ideas come with a basic shopping list to get you started.
 The list focuses on the elements in each room that create the biggest bang for your budget.

 When moving into a new apartment, your first task is to choose two spaces you want to prioritize first.
 The living room and bedroom are likely the two most important spaces in your place.
 They may also be the two rooms that require the most investment.
 Regardless of which rooms you want to tackle first, visualize how you’ll be using the room in order to furnish it.
 Focus on quality over quantity.
 To get started, take a look at these apartment decorating ideas and see which give you the most inspiration.